COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 Communicate with Your Tenants About Coronavirus Health

-It’s in every landlord’s interest to have healthy tenants, and all landlords, from multi-unit property managers to single dwelling owners, should check in with their tenants specifically about coronavirus, for several reasons.
+It’s in every landlord’s interest to have healthy tenants, and all landlords, from multi-unit property managers to single dwelling owners, should check in with their tenants that this is known, and what we can do to help keep ourselves safe:

 Strongly consider providing tenants with disposable wipes to keep in common areas for wiping surfaces after each use.
 You might also provide bottles of disinfectant to promote spraying surfaces often.